GLOBAL MARKETS-French election relief sends Europe soaring

 Shorter-term German bonds saw their biggest sell-off since the end of 2015 as investors piled back into French as well as Italian, Spanish, Portuguese and Greek debt.

-The Japanese yen's fall was widespread, the market's so-called fear-guage, the VIX volatility index, plunged the most since November and gold saw its biggest tumble of the year so far.
+The Japanese yen's fall was widespread, the market's so-called fear-guage, the VIX volatility index, plunged the most since November and gold saw its biggest tumble in more than a month.

 Macron's pledges of gradual deregulation in France and cuts in state expenditure and the civil service are the kind of talk global financial markets like to hear.